 Patties are often a result of feeding on wetland vegetation.

-Cleared depressions in the ground 4’ wide, 4’ long, 3-4” deep: dig during the
+Cleared depressions in the ground 4’ wide, 4’ long, 3-4” deep: dug during the

-fall, in which the bull moose urinate and roll.
+fall, in which the bull moose urinates and rolls.

 Cows also roll in wallows.